GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

         terraform plan && \
         terraform apply --auto-approve

-    See [Fleets](https://cloud.google.com/anthos/multicluster-management/fleets) for more information.
     This step may take a few minutes to complete.

+    For more information, see [Fleets](https://cloud.google.com/anthos/multicluster-management/fleets).

-1. Inspect the deployed resources using gcloud commands.
+1. Inspect the deployed resources using `gcloud` commands:

         gcloud container hub memberships list